Free Consultation / 24 Hours a Day - (513) 338-1890

 Will Disorderly Conduct Show up on a Background Check?

-Posted On: July 31st, 2017 by Bradley J. Groene
+Posted On: January 27th, 2024 by Bradley J. Groene

-Ohio legal statutes cover a range of prohibited activities which may be construed as obnoxious in nature and are referred to as disorderly conduct.
-These activities can include various forms of conduct which disturb the peace, such as interrupting gatherings or meetings, verbally assaulting or threatening others, and otherwise bothering, angering, or annoying others through intentional actions.
+According to Ohio Revised Code § 2917.11, disorderly conduct is an action that causes an alarm, annoyance, or inconvenience to another person.
+These actions can include various forms of conduct that disturb the peace, such as interrupting gatherings or meetings, verbally assaulting or threatening others, and otherwise intentionally bothering, angering, or annoying others.

 • Threatening harm to other individuals or property, engaging in fighting, or demonstrating turbulent or violent behavior